Radioactive Iodine Treatment

 - If advised by your doctor, eat a special diet.
 Your doctor may want you on a special low iodine diet prior to the procedure.
 This may help your procedure to be more successful.

-- For two hours before the procedure, do not eat or drink anything.
+- For 2 hours before the procedure, do not eat or drink anything.
 Water may be allowed.

 - If you are a woman of childbearing age, the doctor will do a pregnancy test.